anyputer/Tutorials/How to Connect To TestConnect24.md

 # How to Connect to TestConnect24
-The scripts for the revived WC24 Channels.
-The scripts aren't here yet but they will be here soon!
+The scripts for the Nintendo DSi Shop aren't here yet but they will be here soon!

-How to connect to TestConnect24 (currently):
+How to connect to DSiConnect / TestConnect24 on your DSi (currently):

 If you want to connect to TestConnect24 service, you need:

 - Windows Computer

-- Nintendo Wii
+- Nintendo DSi

 - Internet Connection